Dear Corporate America: Data isn’t Tech

 RIGHT?!

-Who knows!
-Maybe the company has its own super-duper-MAX2100-data-driven-culture campaign, and it ALMOST runs like a well-oiled robot?
-Or doesn’t?
+Who knows?
+Maybe the company has its own super-duper-MAX2100-data-driven-culture campaign, and it ALMOST runs like a well-oiled robot.
+Or does it?
 Or perhaps maybe they’re working on repairing rusty ROI?

 Nonetheless, this post will discuss why data isn’t tech, why it’s essential to know the difference, and where to go from there once you do.